On the map of B\"okstedt-Madsen from the cobordism category to $A$-theory: Bivariant -theory

 be the forgetful functor which views a fibration over $B\times I$ as one over $B$.
 Then there are natural weak equivalences of functors

 which give the desired homotopy after geometric realization.
 Applying the same argument in each degree of the $S_\bullet$-construction finishes the proof. \end{proof}

-As a consequence of the homotopy invariance of bivariant $A$-theory, we can define the \emph{thick model} for $A$-theory as follows.
+The above statements conclude the proof of properties (b) and (c).
+As a consequence of the homotopy invariance, we can define a \emph{thick model} for $A$-theory as follows (see also \cite{Boekstedt-Madsen(2011)}).
 This model will be needed in the proofs of the main results.
-We abbreviate The thick model for $|wS_q\Rfd(X)|$ is defined to be the geometric realization of the simplicial space
+We abbreviate